How to buy Norwegian Cruise Line (NCLH) shares in Australia

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Norwegian Cruise Line's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 Norwegian Cruise Line's EBITDA

-Norwegian Cruise Line's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$631.1 million (£0.0 million).
+Norwegian Cruise Line's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$1.4 billion (£1.1 billion).

-The EBITDA is a measure of a Norwegian Cruise Line's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Norwegian Cruise Line's overall financial performance and is widely used to measure stock profitability.

 Norwegian Cruise Line financials

 |Revenue TTM||US$8.1 billion|

 |Gross profit TTM||US$576.7 million|